brgillis/SHE_Validation/doc/prog_data_proc.rst

 ===============================

 This program performs the Data Proc validation test, T-SHE-000013-data-proc, which validates requirement R-SHE-PRD-F-010.
 This tests checks that all required Level-2 data is produced by PF-SHE pipelines.
+This test does not perform any quality checks on the data; it only checks that the data is provided in the expected format.
+Basic quality checks are performed by the program SHE_Validation_ValidateGalInfo, which performs the validation test T-SHE-000008-gal-info.

 Running the Program on EDEN/LODEEN